 Accuracy of predictions is based on what is possible to observe and data that can be collected.
 For example, hurricane predictions are very accurate because scientists have extensive weather instruments and well-tested forecasting techniques to use.
-Volcanic hazard areas and those prone to tsunamis are mapped based on zones identified through historical records – scientists can find geologic evidence that the land was affected by lava, ash or debris flows or inundated with waves of debris.
+Volcanic hazard areas and shorelines prone to tsunamis are mapped based on zones identified through historical records – scientists can find geologic evidence that the land was affected by lava, ash or debris flows or inundated with waves of debris.

-For some forecasted events (such as volcanic eruption and severe weather), there is time to deliver the message and prepare for the event.
-The worst situation is certainly earthquakes because there are no widely accepted precursors and data-based forecasts are long-term probabilities — relatively unhelpful for short-term preparation.
+For many predicted events (volcanic eruptions, hurricanes, floods, blizzards), there is time to deliver the message and adequately prepare for the event.
+The worst situation is certainly earthquakes.
+There are no widely accepted precursors for quakes.
+Reliable prediction are long-term and large-scale — relatively unhelpful for preparation.
 With the potential for large seismic events to kill huge numbers of people, earthquake prediction theories have been particularly problematic and fraught with ethical dilemmas for the scientific community, public authorities and media.

 Failed predictions fall on an impact scale from low (creating public inconvenience) to high (massive death tolls) with economic losses and potential career destruction in between.
 The following are some notable examples that highlight the major pitfalls inherent in predicting (or ignoring predictions of) natural disasters.

 The Brady-Spence Debacle